M3nny/website/src/routes/content/morsay/+page.svelte.md

 ---

 ## Assignment
-This was a team project on my last year of high school, where the assignment was to develop a mobile app. <br>
+This was a group project on my last year of high school, where the assignment was to develop a mobile app. <br>
 We decided to use [flutter](https://flutter.dev/) since it is a quite new technology, and also we never used dart so it could've been an interesting experience.

 ### The idea 💡